 - If a pay-per-click landing page has a high bounce rate, more drastic and immediate changes can be made such as redesigning the landing page, changing the text, adding a stronger call to action or simply trying a new landing page all together.
 Comparing landing pages with low bounce rates to those that have high bounce rates can often help.

 - Adding conversion points to a site such as adding a small contact form to every page can increase conversion rates.
 Adding a strong call to action at the bottom of every page or just making your conversion points more visible will also help.
 There have been many studies which suggest that making the conversion button larger and a brighter color alone can drastically increase conversion rates.
-In a study by hubspot which compared red buttons to green buttons, “The red button outperformed the green button by 21%”.
+In a study by Hubspot which compared red buttons to green buttons, “The red button outperformed the green button by 21%”.

 However, do not start making all of your buttons red as a result of this study.
 Each site is different.
 We recommend that you run your own tests to see what you can do to increase conversion rates.
 Get in touch with our digital marketing team today.

 If You Like This Article, Please Share It!